-- □ We have established and posted an occupancy limit for our premises.
+- We have established and posted an occupancy limit for our premises.
+The occupancy limit is two to three people in the office: two people in the open office area and one person in the closed room.
+The kitchen has an occupancy limit of one person.
+Only two to three people may be in the office at a time.
 Public Health has advised that the prohibition on gatherings of greater than 50 people refers to "one-time or episodic events" (weddings, public gatherings), and is therefore not intended to apply to workplaces.
 However, limiting the number of people in a workplace is an important way to ensure physical distancing is maintained.
 Public Health has developed guidance for the retail food and grocery store sector that requires at least 5 square metres of unencumbered floor space per person (workers and customers).
-This allows for variation depending on the size of the facility, and may be a sensible approach for determining maximum capacity for employers from other sectors that do not have specific guidance on capacity from Public Health. - ☐ In order to reduce the number of people at the worksite, we have considered work-from-home arrangements, virtual meetings, rescheduling work tasks, and limiting the number of customers and visitors in the workplace. - ☐ We have established and posted occupancy limits for common areas such as break rooms, front lobbies, meeting rooms, change rooms, washrooms, and elevators. - ☐ We have implemented measures to keep workers and others at least 2 metres apart, wherever possible.
-Options include revising work schedules and reorganizing work tasks.
+This allows for variation depending on the size of the facility, and may be a sensible approach for determining maximum capacity for employers from other sectors that do not have specific guidance on capacity from Public Health. - ☑ To maintain social distancing of two metres apart, the maximum occupancy for the office is two to three people: two people in the open area of the office and one person in the closed room.
+The kitchen has an occupancy limit of one person. - ☑ We have established and posted occupancy limits for common areas such as the office open area, the closed room, and the kitchen.

+☑ We have implemented measures to keep workers and others at least 2 metres apart, wherever possible.
+Work schedule has been revised so that there will a maximum of three workers in the office at a time (two in the open area and one in the closed room).